akrzemi1/__sandbox__/mach7_with_variant.md

 ### With Boost.Variant visitor:

-I can do it today with Boost.Variant:
+I can do it today with Boost.Variant static visitor:

 ```c++
 int volume(Tank const& tank)